segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ### Log Purchases in existing destination instances

-Initially the Log Event Action was reporting purchases to Amplitude for all events containing a `products` array, even if the products were just added to cart.
+Initially, the Log Event Action was reporting purchases to Amplitude for all events containing a `products` array, even if the products were just added to cart.
 This inflated the LTV Chart in Amplitude.

 To resolve this, purchase reporting takes place in a new Action called Log Purchase.

-Any instances created after x/y has both Log Event and Log Purchase configured, but for prior instances you need to manually add the Log Purchases Action to report purchases to Amplitude:
+Instances created after x/y have both Log Event and Log Purchase configured.
+For instances created prior to x/y, you need to manually add the Log Purchases Action to report purchases to Amplitude.

+To manually add the Log Purchases Action:
 1. Add a new Mapping for the Log Purchases Action.
 The default trigger for this action is Order Completed events.
-2. Modify the Trigger if you need to report purchases for any other events
+2. Modify the Trigger if you need to report purchases for any other events.
-3. Modify the Trigger of Log Event to exclude these same events, to avoid sending the same event twice
+3. Modify the Trigger of Log Event to exclude these same events.
+This helps you to avoid sending the same event twice.
-4. Enable the Log Purchases mapping
+4. Enable the Log Purchases mapping.

 ### Connection Modes for Amplitude (Actions) destination